Soboroo/uwp_qr_demo/README.md

 # uwp_qr_demo
 Simple QR Code Scanner

-Decode QR Image from Clipboard (PrintScreen)
+Decode QR code from an obtained image using the Snipping tool